YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy-max.md

  \end{aligned}
 $$

-The variance quantifies the average deviation of $i$ around it's average value.
+The variance quantifies the average deviation of $i$ around its average value.
 In other word, it quantifies the scatter of $i$ around $\langle i \rangle$.

-Adding the constraint on the variance with it's own Lagrange multiplier can be done and further specify the shape of $p_i$, leading to:
+Adding the constraint on the variance with its own Lagrange multiplier can be done and further specify the shape of $p_i$, leading to:

 $$ p_i = \frac{1}{\sum_i^6e^{-\lambda_1i - \lambda_2 i^2}}e^{-\lambda_1i - \lambda_2 i^2}$$

 This is further illustrated in [this code](../codes/biased_dice_var.py).
-However, one should be careful, as doing so might force the probability distribution to look like a Gaussian bell curve.
+However, one should be careful, as doing so force the probability distribution to look like a Gaussian bell curve.

-It should thus be done only when justified, in order to avoid biaising what we think $p_i$ look like with unjustified a priori.
+The next section will focus on what constraints can legitimately be added to estimate $p_i$ in a way that really reflects the properties of the physical system under consideration.

 ![image](../images/biased_dice_var.png){: width="80%"}